-For decades, Refuel Agency has worked closely with the special military audience in the U.S., and we’re honored to share our expert tips on how to show your brand’s appreciation this Military Appreciation Month.
-Here are our tips on how to show appreciation to the military audience, what to say on Memorial Day, and how to run military advertising campaigns that drive results.
+For decades, Refuel Agency has worked closely with the special Military + Veteran audience in the U.S., and we’re honored to share our expert tips on how to show your brand’s appreciation this Military Appreciation Month.
+Here are our tips on how to show appreciation to the military audience, what to say on Memorial Day, and unique military advertising campaigns done right.

 Military Appreciation Month was introduced in 1999 by Senator John McCain as a month dedicated to recognizing and appreciating our former and current military service members.
 Military Appreciation Month includes six holidays, including Memorial Day.
 The holidays included in Military Appreciation Month are: